-What diplomat's know is valuable,
+What you know is valuable.

 Some people and organisations want to know the information we diplomats have.
 They want to know what we diplomats do at work.
 They want to know what we do outside of work, what's going on in our heads and what we're really thinking.